 Popcorn, pizza, snacks and drinks were provided.
 Students followed proper theater etiquette: no pictures, silence (mostly), and seated.
 But that changed as the evening went on.
 Forts made of chairs and music stands were built and students took to the floors to lay down and get comfortable with friends.

-One of the presidents of the film club, junior Howard Huelster noticed how participants laid on the hard carpet and noted some adjustments to make: “[Next time] we need more pizza and pillows and bean bags,” said junior Howard Huelster, one of the presidents of the film club.
+One of the presidents of the film club, junior Howard Huelster noticed how participants laid on the hard carpet and noted some adjustments to make: “[Next time] we need more pizza and pillows and bean bags,” he said.

 Junior Lucille Brooks stayed from five to eight to watch both movies: “I enjoyed [the movie night] supremely.
 The movie choices were really nice, and it felt like a community thing.
 We were all laughing and gasping [at the movies] at the same time,” said Brooks.